Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 For example, a number of studies show that exercise (either cardio or weight training) can benefit fatty liver disease independent of changes in BMI.
 Other studies show that BMI negatively affects liver health, and so does alcohol consumption, but the combination of having both an overweight BMI and being a heavy drinker creates not only an “additive” negative effect in liver health, but a “multiplicative” one due to negative “interaction”.
 I.e., it’s really bad to be an overweight drinker—you should really pick one or the other in order to significantly reduce your risk factors.
 (Obviously, being neither is better… but people ultimately have a free choice in what activities are worth the risk for them.
 The bigger problem is people not knowing the risks they’re engaging in.
 Knowledge is power when it comes to living a long, healthy, and happy life.)

 To do this “perfectly”, one would have to do a 100 year study that closely monitored as many variables in activities related to liver health as possible.
-This creates its own problem… ought we really wait to help people understand how their activities likely affect their liver health because we don’t know the exact interaction between every single category, including the categories we haven’t yet thought of?
+However we can still infer some general best practices for liver health, even if we don’t know the exact interaction between every single category of risky behavior.

 We know that i) an overweight BMI + heavy drinking creates a negative interaction.
 We know that ii) exercise helps fatty liver disease independent of BMI reduction.
 And we also know that iii) in animal studies, the consumption of fructose and alcohol together is worse than either one or the other.
 We don’t however know how the interaction of i), ii), and iii) all interact.
 However, one could make a fair assumption that i) alcohol + overweight BMI, ii) lack of exercise, and iii) chronic intake of alcohol and fructose would all together be very bad for liver health, regardless of the interaction that they may have.
 And the Liver Health Score works to show the public this in its results.

-While we don’t contend that our Liver Habits Score is “perfect” in terms of calculation of the correlation of these habits to liver health… it is very much our thesis that the Liver Habits Score will be shown over time to have strong predictive power.
+While we don’t contend that our Liver Habits Score is “perfect” in terms of calculation of the correlation of these habits to liver health… we do hope it can guide people in the right direction, to make overall healthier decisions for their liver.

-You’d be hard pressed to find a scientist, public health official, or doctor argue that if someone scored a severely negative Liver Habits Score that they wouldn’t be at significant risk for liver disease, and vice versa, someone that scored exceptionally well wouldn’t likely have significantly less risk for liver disease.
+The Liver Habits Score follows many well documented health guidelines, and we’re sure any scientist, public health official, or doctor would agree that if someone scored a severely negative Liver Habits Score that they would be at significant risk for liver disease, and vice versa, someone that scored exceptionally well would likely have significantly less risk for liver disease.

 When we were making the Liver Habits Score and casting a vision internally for its future we were inspired heavily by tools such as Weight Watchers (WW) and Noom.
 Both WW and Noom are systems designed to get people on track for eating healthier and losing weight.